caser/gophernews/README.md

 ```

 ## Next Steps
 This is a quick and dirty implementation of the API.
-Next steps will involve methods for querying relationships (story.Comments, etc.) and more info using hte API (rate limiting, etc.).
+Next steps will involve methods for querying relationships (story.Comments, etc.) and more info using the API (rate limiting, etc.).

 Contributions welcome!
 Write tests, implement feature, send PR.